Utkarshg5/Data-handling-and-Nulls/README.md

-# Task 2: Data Insertion and Handling Nulls
+# Data Insertion and Handling Nulls

 This project demonstrates basic SQL operations using a `Customers` table.
 It covers: